Nourishing food provides health and vitality

 .
 Sprouted grains; Gluten-free grains

 .
-Healthy oils: coconut, olive, peanut, macadamia, butter, ghee and animal fats
+Healthy oils: coconut, olive, hemp, butter, ghee and animal fats

 .
-Maple syrup, raw honey, sucanat and stevia as sweeteners
+Maple syrup, raw honey, sucanat and monk fruit as sweeteners

 .
 Biodegradable, compostable take-out containers